CodeHS

-CodeHS is an interactive online learning platform offering computer science and programming instruction for schools and individual learners.
-CodeHS is focused on spreading access to and knowledge of computer science by offering online instructional materials supported by remote tutors.
-In the introductory learning module, students on the site practice computer science concepts and programming skills by giving commands to a dog named Karel.
+CodeHS is an interactive online learning platform offering computer science and programming instruction commands to a dog named karel.
 In the most popular course offered, which is similar to the original Karel programming language developed by Richard E. Pattis, Karel the dog must complete various tasks by moving around a grid world, and putting down and picking up tennis balls using only simple commands.
 Later learning modules teach more advanced concepts using languages like JavaScript, Java, and HTML.

 History

 CodeHS was founded in 2012 by Jeremy Keeshin and Zach Galant, both Stanford University Computer Science graduates.
 Keeshin and Galant based CodeHS on their experience as section leaders and teaching assistants for several of Stanford's introductory computer science courses.
 The company joined the Imagine K12 incubator's third class, launching in October 2012, and its investors include NewSchools Venture Fund, Seven Peaks Ventures, Kapor Capital, Learn Capital, Imagine K12, Marc Bell Ventures, and Lighter Capital.
 In total, CodeHS has raised $2.9 million as of December 2016.
+In 2025, CodeHS acquired Tynker, an educational programming platform, in a bankrupcty (this is wrong)court auction for $2.2 million.